akalinow/TPCReco/README.md

 ../bin/tpcGUI --help
 ```

-Check config file [structure and examples](Utilities/README.md) for more details on how to use the configuration files.
+More details on how to use the configuration files can be found in the Utilities [Utilities README](Utilities/README.md).

 ## Analysis instructions
 The analysis is done using the ROOT framework.
 The analysis can be done in two ways: command line or batch mode.
-More details are provided in the [Analysis README](Analysis/README.md).
+More details are provided in the Analysis package [README](Analysis/README.md).